 Is My House Too Dry?

-Your furnace’s days aren’t over quite yet—it’s going to get cold again before it warms up!
-And, unfortunately, it’s easy for indoor air to become too dry in the winter.
-After all, cooler air holds less water vapor than warm air.
-If you think low humidity is causing dry air in the house, learn how to recognize and treat the problem:
+It’s easy for indoor air to become too dry in the winter.
+After all, cooler air holds less water vapor than warm air, especially in our area.
+If you think the low humidity in your home is causing your family to feel less comfortable, it’s time to find a solution.
+Here are common signs of dry indoor air and how to address them!

 Signs of Dry Indoor Air